 Although WCAP athletes train full-time in their given sport, they are also required to complete all annual and ancillary training, professional military education, fitness assessments and other mandatory tasks required of all DAF Airmen and Guardians.

 Additionally, if their training location is close to an Air Force or Space Force installation, they may conduct clinics and briefings for Airmen, Guardians and their families to educate and inform them on the importance of readiness and resiliency of the mind and body.
 If the nearby Air Force or Space Force installation has a unit with personnel with their specific Air Force specialty codes, WCAP athletes may also volunteer to assist on defined unit projects.

 If their training location is not on or near an Air Force or Space Force installation, the athletes perform duties with their local DAF Recruiting Office.

 WCAP is centrally managed as part of the AFSVC, headquartered in San Antonio, and funded using non-appropriated funds.
 Prior to acceptance into the program, the national governing body for each sport reviews athlete applications and provides recommendations to the WCAP program manager.
 The AFSVC commander is the final approval authority of athlete participation in the DAF WCAP and all athletes accepted into the program are assigned directly to AFSVC.

 1995 – Air Force WCAP inception

-1996 – Inaugural WCAP session, 1996 Summer Olympics: 18 of19 athletes qualify for the Olympic Trials; three earned spots on the U.S. Olympic Team (Shooting, Team Handball, Wrestling); one was first alternate for the U.S. Olympic Team (Boxing)
+1996 – Inaugural WCAP session, 1996 Summer Olympics: 18 of19 athletes qualify for the Olympic Trials; three earned spots on the U.S. team Olympic Team (Shooting, Team Handball, Wrestling); one was first alternate for the U.S. Olympic Team (Boxing).

 2000 Summer Olympics – Thirty-six of 38 athletes qualified for Olympic Trials; one was first alternate for the U.S. Olympic Team (International Skeet)